Immanuel Church (Tel Aviv): Historical background

 George Adams and Abraham McKenzie, colonists from Maine arrived in Jaffa on 22 September 1866.
 They founded the American Colony in Jaffa, now part of Tel Aviv-Yafo municipality.
 They erected their wooden houses from prefabricated segments they had brought with them.
 Many settlers contracted cholera, and about a third of them died.
 Most returned to America.
-In 1869, newly arriving settlers from the Kingdom of Württemberg led by Georg David Hardegg (1812–1879) and Christoph Hoffmann (1815-1885), members of the Temple Society, replaced them.
+In 1869, newly arriving settlers from the Kingdom of Württemberg led by Georg David Hardegg (1812–1879) and Christoph Hoffmann (1815–1885), members of the Temple Society, replaced them.

 However, in June 1874 the Temple denomination underwent a schism.
 Temple leader Hardegg and about a third of the Templers seceded from the Temple Society, after personal and substantial quarrels with Christoph Hoffmann.
-In 1878 Hardegg and most of the schismatics founded the Temple Association (Tempelverein), but after Hardegg's death in the following year the cohesion of its adherents faded.